algorithmsbooks/optimization/README.md

 * p.
 295: Eq 16.12 for expected improvement needs a sigma squared leading the 2nd term (thanks to Philippe Weingertner)
 * p.
 296: Alg 16.2 for expected improvement needs a sigma squared leading the 2nd term (thanks to Philippe Weingertner) Figure 16.6 updated to reflect this change to expected improvement.
 * p.
-313: Example 17.3, change 5 exp to 6 exp. (thanks to praktikantas)
+313: Example 17.3, change 5 exp to 6 exp. (thanks to Mindaugas Kepalas)
 * p.
 325: Remove repeated equation 18.18 and insert step between 18.13 and 18.14. (thanks to Christoph Buchner)
 * p.
 329: Update to Polynomials.jl interface change; Poly->Polynomial, polyint->integrate, polyder->derivative
 * p.
 376: In Example 20.6, one of the B's had the wrong font. (thanks to Christoph Buchner)